 The East Antarctic Ice Sheet is Earth's largest freshwater ecosystem, containing bacteria, algae, viruses and other microbes transported there by wind and redistributed by ice flow.
 Therefore, at UNIS we teamed up with the Norwegian Polar Institut, as well as Aberystwyth and Northhumbria Universities to perform a study of microorganisms survival during snow methamorphism into glacier ice, and within the ice sheet itself.

-The fieldwork will take place this December 2019 and January 2020 in the vicinity of Troll Research Station.
+The fieldwork took place this December 2019 and January 2020 in the vicinity of Troll Research Station.
 During two months stay at the station we collected ice cores from some of the oldest surface ice outcrops in Antarctica as well as water and sediment samples from cryoconite holes (see pictures below).

 Blue Ice Oases of Microbial Life on the Antarctic Ice Sheet (BIOICE)